• Skip to primary navigation

 Instructions

-• Slice the cabbage, scallions (or spring onion), carrot, bell pepper, and onions.
-Use a pestle and mortar to crush the garlic (or simply slice the cloves finely).
+• Prepare, wash, and slice the cabbage, scallions (or spring onions), carrot, bell pepper, and onions.
+Crush garlic using a pestle and mortar or slice it finely.

-• Set the stove on medium heat.
-In a medium-sized pot, non-stick wok or pan, heat cooking oil and fry the onions and garlic.
-Next add the scallions, carrot, scotch bonnet pepper, and thyme.
+• On medium heat, in a medium-sized pot, non-stick wok, or pan, heat oil and fry onions and garlic.
+Then add scallions, carrot, scotch bonnet pepper, and thyme.

-• Add the cabbage, salt, and water or vegetable stock, and allow this to steam for about 10 minutes before adding the julienned peppers.
-Normally, the peppers are added to the pot together with the cabbage but I find adding them at a later stage gives the dish so much flavor!
+• Add the cabbage, salt, and water or vegetable stock.
+Steam for about 10 minutes before adding the julienned peppers.
+Adding the peppers at a later stage enhances the flavor.

 • Steam your cabbage for a further 5 minutes before serving if you prefer it crunchier.
 For a more tender Jamaican steamed cabbage, allow it to further steam, for about 10-15 more minutes before serving.